 One thing I do to be a good insurance agent is providing this free information.
 But part of being a good insured is taking just a few minutes of extra time to do a little due diligence on your part.

 I promise it’ll pay dividends in the long run.

 Make sure to check out another episode in the Coverage Explained series called “Should I Buy Rental Car Insurance?”

 Follow me on social media for more free tips:

 Pull quote: Honestly, it’s not your car, so you’re not taking quite as good of care of it as you would if it was your own.

 About Mr. Insurance™

-Mr. Insurance™, an independent insurance agent serving greater Springfield, Missouri, quotes a variety of carriers to provide personal insurance (home, auto, umbrella, and more) plus commercial insurance (property, liability, workman’s comp, and much more).
-Agent Craig Henley is also V.P. of sales at OneSource Insurance Group in Ozark, MO, gaining access to investments, financial planning, and real estate.
+Mr. Insurance™, Craig Henley, is an independent insurance agent serving greater Springfield, Missouri.
+He researches a variety of carriers to provide personal insurance (home, auto, umbrella, and more) plus commercial insurance (property, liability, workman’s comp, and much more).
+Craig is with First State Insurance Agency in Springfield, MO.
 Website: MrInsurance.net.
-Email: email@example.com.
-Phone: (573) 999-3930.
+Email: Craig@MrInsurance.net.
+Phone: (417) 430-7782.
 Facebook: @mrinsurancespringfield.
 Linkedin: @henleycraig.